Key Stage 5 Sociology Overview

 Grade B (5/6) in English Language is preferred.

 Students will study three units to qualify for the A-level qualification.
-These are all assessed by a mixture of structured questions and more open ended essays.
+These are all assessed by a mixture of short, medium and extended compulsory questions, some of which are based on source material.

 Throughout the course our students will develop their skills enabling them to learn and think critically, to solve problems, to work independently and as part of a group and to write a clearly structured, analytical essay.

-Those students who show a particular aptitude for the subject can go onto study the topic further at university, and have access to a wide range of careers, such as Law (Criminal Justice), Media, Public Relations, Social Work, and Teaching.
+Those students who show a particular aptitude for the subject can go onto study the topic further at university, and have access to a wide range of careers, such as the Police, Probation Officer, Law (Criminal Justice), Media, Public Relations, Social Work, and Teaching and Social Researcher.